cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:18px">

-              "I'm Carlos.
+              "I'm Carlos (zCoder!).
 We are always on time to reinvent ourselves.
 My goal is to inspire you and help follow your dreams.
-Long time ago, I was an IBM Mainframe system's software specialist, and later, telecommunication deployments project manager, and in the process, also co-founded two tech start-ups; now and since early 2020-year, as enthusiat and passionate by coding, I have been developing websites, and apps systems for smartphones, and servers platforms."
+Long time ago, I was an IBM Mainframe system programmer (over 25 years), and later, microwave telecommunication network fied-deployments project specialist (over 20 years); In the process, also co-founded two tech start-ups. since 2020-year, as enthusiat and passionate by coding, I have been developing websites, smartphone apps, and systems for server platform."

               My complete CV can be seen in the following link: